As an Amazon Associate, I earn from qualifying purchases.

 Spiked golf shoes offer excellent traction on the green, yet they can be harsh on concrete.
 Over time, walking on hard surfaces wears down the spikes, reducing their effectiveness.

 Spikeless golf shoes, on the other hand, feature a flat sole with rubber dimples or nubs.
-This design means they’re they’re more versatile and comfortable on concrete while still providing adequate grip on the course.
+This design means they’re more versatile and comfortable on concrete while still providing adequate grip on the course.

 Materials And Durability Considerations